chw1207/EgammaAnalysis-TnPTreeProducer/README.md

 The official TnPTreeProducer is modified to make Tnp Ntuples for measuring the DiPhoton30_22(18) trigger scale facters used for HToEleEleGamma analysis.
 The main changes are as follows.

 - `plugins/MergedElectronMvaProducer.cc`: To add the variables needed for merged electron ID.
-- `python/egmTreesSetup_cff.py`: additional process are add to require tag electron match to seed filters of DiPhoton30_22 HLT for unseed leg Ntuples. (`process.tagEleLeadMatch`)
+- `python/egmTreesSetup_cff.py`: additional process are add to require tag electron match to seeded filters of DiPhoton30_22 HLT for unseeded leg Ntuples. (`process.tagEleLeadMatch`)

 The filters for DiPhoton30_22 HLT
 - Seeded leg